mattvenn/photo-mosaic/README.md

 ### Improve

-My program runs slowly on real image data, because the images are large and take a while to create the average value.
+* My program runs slowly on real image data, because the images are large and take a while to create the average value.
 An improvement would be to store analysed image data in a file, and then just read that file instead of having to regenerate it every time I run the mosiac program.
+* The fetch_random.py program takes a long time to get random photos.
+Make it multi threaded for parallel fetching.